dlphenomena/website/src/content/blog/f-principle.md

 **TL,DR:**  This work extends the Fourier feature method to PDE problems.

 ---
-**Algorithm:** Mildenhall, Ben; Srinivasan, Pratul P.; et al. *NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis*. arXiv:2003.08934, 2020.
+**Algorithm:** Mildenhall, Ben, Pratul P. Srinivasan, Matthew Tancik, Jonathan T. Barron, Ravi Ramamoorthi, and Ren Ng.
+"Nerf: Representing scenes as neural radiance fields for view synthesis."
+Communications of the ACM 65, no. 1 (2021): 99-106.

 **TL,DR:**   This work applies the Fourier feature method to neural radiance fields (NeRF) for view synthesis.